xorrior/EmailRaider/README.md

 ###Synopsis

-Mailman is a tool that can be used to browse/search a client's Outlook folders as well as send phishing emails internally using their Outlook client.
-Mailman should be usefule in situations where lateral movement is restricted or phishing with a legitimate account is needed to obtain further access.
+MailRaider is a tool that can be used to browse/search a user's Outlook folders as well as send phishing emails internally using their Outlook client.

 ###Quick Usage Guide